miguel-a-calles-mba/serverless-policies/policies/SQS/README.md

 ## SQS Queue with Additional Properties

-Add the `ServerlessSqsQueuePropertiesDeploy` SID to create a queue with the following `serverless.yml` configuration.
+Add the `SqsQueuePropertiesDeploy` SID to create a queue with the following `serverless.yml` configuration.

 ```yaml
 resources: